vanhoefm/fragattacks/research/README.md

 ### Static IP Configuration

-In case the device you are testing doesn't support DHCP, you can manually specify the IP addresses that the script should use.
+In case the device you are testing doesn't support DHCP, you can manually specify the IP addresses that the test tool should use.
 For example:

 	./fragattack.py wlan0 ping --inject wlan1 --ip 192.168.100.10 --peerip 192.168.100.1

-Here the testing script will use address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.
+Here the test tool will use address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.

 ### Alternative network cards